roytang/blog/content/post/2005/05/gateway.md

 padme?

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2005-05-29 16:04:00 +0000
-I didn't really mean it that way&#8230;I was thinking more like "born from a Sith,
+I didn't really mean it that way...
+I was thinking more like "born from a Sith,

 trained by Jedi"